ImCityHunter/wbdv-s2020-RestaurantManagementSystem-FinalProject/README.md

 #### Users: Customers/Restaurant Owners/Anonymous users
 `Anonymous users`: able to see what regular customers can see, but cannot make the final order <br/>
 `Customers`: able to add an order <br/>
 `Restaurant Owners`: able to edit its' restaurant's name, menu, open hours, etc. We uses an API as listed above to help restuarant owner to find template of its meal's default information.
 However, we also allows restaurants owners to change those information.
-And all the information is then added our database<br/>
+And all the information is then added our database <br/>
+At the moment, as our current design, after registration, restaurant and customers are not interchangeable.
+This means, if an account is 'customer', it cannot switch to 'restaurant'. <br/>

 ## Testing Information